Privacy Policy

 Data contained in backups can only be removed as part of regular deletion cycles.
 Until final deletion, this data remains blocked and is not further processed.

-12.9 Notification obligations under Art.
-19 GDPR
+12.9 Notification obligations under Article 19 of the GDPR

 12.10 Right to be forgotten (Art.
-17 (2) GDPR)
+17(2) GDPR)

-12.11 Note on data security during transport
+12.11 Note on data security during transmission

 § 13 Data security